deepdivedan/codeathon2018/rules-guidelines.md

 The winning prototype will be selected by a panel of judges and announced on Sunday after demonstrations.
 The 1st, 2nd and 3rd place teams will receive cash prizes.

 - 1st place $2000, donated by CNM Foundation
-- 2nd place $1000, donated by Lyra Development
+- 2nd place $1000, donated by [Lyra Development](https://lyradevelopment.com/)
-- 3rd place $500, donated by Air Force Research Labs
+- 3rd place $500, donated by [Air Force Research Labs NM](http://www.afrlnewmexico.com/)

 These are awarded to the the winning team, not the individuals.
 If you are part of a 4 person team, you will split this amount 4 ways.